likeconan/react-mobx-decorator-quick-start/README.md

 we use @babel/plugin-proposal-decorators and @babel/plugin-proposal-class-properties to support decorator and es6 class properties

+we use BundleAnalyzerPlugin to analyze your scripts size so that you can split for performance

 ## eslint

 [eslint](https://eslint.org/) is used for analyzing your code to quickly find problems.
 And define coding style so that all contributions are in same pattern.